harish127/College-Practicals/C Practicals/Practical_11/README.md

 # Practical 11
-## _ Write a C program that will take elements of two integer array of 5 element each, and insert the common elements of both the array into third array(Set intersection) _
+## _Write a C program that will take elements of two integer array of 5 element each, and insert the common elements of both the array into third array(Set intersection)._

 ### Description
 - This program will Input a 5 number each for two array and Print the common number in both the array.